boxblinkracer/phpunuhi/README.md

 ## Basic Concept

-This is a framework that helps you to validate and maintain translation files.
+This is a framework that helps you to **validate and maintain translation files**.
 At the moment it only supports JSON based files.

 Although it's not dependent on a specific platform, you can use it perfectly with Shopware 6 and other platforms.